vic-ma/howtodismantle.github.io/_posts/2023-07-11-MS-Graph-Send-messages-to-Teams-group.md

 # Build the call data source

 Now let's switch to the Peakboard side and add a User Function data source from the MS Graph extension to the board.
-We need to provide Client ID and Tenant ID and get the authentification for the delgated user ready.
+We need to provide Client ID and Tenant ID and get the authentification for the delegated user ready.
 Please don't forget to add the _ChannelMessage.Send_ permission.

 Then we click on _Add function_ to add a function to this URL.
 As you see, we must provide the group ID and channel ID within the URL.